Pretty Links Developer Tools Add-on Overview

-The Pretty Link Developer Tools is a Pretty Link add-on.
-The add-on allows you to integrate Pretty Link with third-party platforms and plugins using REST API and webhook events.
+The Pretty Links Developer Tools is a Pretty Links add-on.
+The add-on allows you to integrate Pretty Links with third-party platforms and plugins using REST API and webhook events.

 This document covers the basics of Developer Tools and their capabilities.